zisispolychronidis/ChatRF/README.md

 ## 📦 Installation & Setup

-All setup instructions, development guidance, wiring diagrams, and deployment guidance are provided in the project's **GitHub Wiki**.
+All setup instructions, development guidance, wiring diagrams, and deployment guidance are going to be provided in the project's **GitHub Wiki**.

 ---